Eugenespace/CSE210-07/README.md

 # GREED

 Let the GREED overcome you!
-Gather falling gems and enrich yourself, but watch out!
+Gather falling rubys and enrich yourself, but watch out!
 Falling rocks will rob you of your hard earned riches.
 GREED is a fun-time collect and avoid game that will either leave you rich or leave you broke in more ways than one!